To be eligible to receive federal aid, students must:

 - Determining Financial Aid Eligibility - Financial aid eligibility can be defined as the difference between the Cost of Attendance (or Budget) and Expected Family Contribution (EFC).

-- Dependent Versus Independent - You are considered an independent student if you meet one or more of the federal criteria.
+- Dependent versus Independent Filing Status - You are considered an independent student if you meet one or more of the federal criteria.

 - Cost of Attendance - Information about Standard Student Budget Allowances.